Alterff/knowledge-Graph-for-Invoices-QA/README.md

-🧾 Knowledge Graph for Invoices - QA
+🧾 Knowledge LLM for Invoices - QA
 ----------------------------------
 This project focuses on building a Question Answering system using Knowledge Graphs for invoice data.
 It combines structured schema design, language model fine-tuning, and Cypher query generation to enable natural language interaction with invoice documents.
 💡 Key Components